-This section describes the major designs of basic two-axle powered or unpowered trucks, applied to all single or bilevel passenger cars presently operating in the United States.
-Truck and suspension designs having alternative or specialized features (tilting, steering, articulated trainsets, and single axle and independent wheel systems) are described in Section 2.4, concentrating on differences from the basic 2-axle truck.
+This section describes the major designs of basic two-axle powered or unpowered trucks, applied to all single or bi-level passenger cars presently operating in the United States.
+Truck and suspension designs having alternative or specialized features (tilting, steering, articulated trainsets, and single-axle and independent wheel systems) are described in Section 2.4, concentrating on differences from the basic two-axle truck.
 Separate descriptions are provided for truck primary and secondary suspension arrangements.

-The primary suspension is situated between the wheelset and the truck frame.
-The primary suspension strongly influences wheel-rail forces (stability, curving, equalization), and provides a path between the truck frame and the wheelset for support, guidance, traction and braking forces.
+The primary suspension is situated between the wheel set and the truck frame.
+The primary suspension strongly influences wheel-rail forces (stability, curving, equalization), and provides a path between the truck frame and the wheel set for support, guidance, traction and braking forces.

 The secondary suspension is situated between the truck frame and the car body.
-The secondary suspension strongly influences the ride quality in the car body, and the vehicle movements on the suspension relative to wayside structures, and provides a path between the car body and the truck frame for support, guidance, braking and traction forces,
+The secondary suspension strongly influences the ride quality in the car body and the vehicle movements on the suspension relative to wayside structures.
+It also provides a path between the car body and the truck frame for support, guidance, braking and traction forces.